Share this post on:

 • Being very goal-oriented, Threes works toward goals without slowing down long enough to think about what might go wrong.

-• In contrast, Sixes almost always think of what could go wrong, which makes them skilled troubleshooters—they naturally think about potential obstacles in accomplishing a particular task so they can prepare and account for them.
+• In contrast, Sixes almost always think of what could go wrong, which makes them skilled troubleshooters.
+They naturally consider potential obstacles to accomplishing a particular task so they can prepare and account for them.

 • Finally, Threes can usually work well with authorities as long as they don’t interfere with Threes’ progress toward their goals.
 In contrast, Sixes tend to be suspicious of or rebellious toward authority figures, fearing they will use their power against them in unfair ways.